-- Close or quarantine locations of potential exposure for 24 hours, if possible
+- Contact trace to ensure close and proximate contacts are quarantined and to determine if a closure is necessary.

 - Clean and disinfect locations as necessary

 - Provide DOH with information as required

 Confidentiality must be maintained as required by federal and state laws and regulations.
 Staff should not try to determine who is to be excluded without guidance and direction from the local health department.